tobbbe/dotfiles/README.md

     - trusted sites: localhost

 # iterm keybindings
+- Backup iterm Settings to com.googlecode.iterm2.plist (in dotfiles dir).
+Setup in General-tab => Preferences.
+- Backup iterm Profile to iterm-default-profile.json (in dotfiles dir).
+Must save manually after changes.
-set Presets.. to "Natural text editing" under Profile=>Keys AND set SOME of these in pref=>keys (selection ex):
+Set Presets.. to "Natural text editing" under Profile=>Keys AND set these of these in pref=>keys (selection ex):

-## Move curser forward/backward one word
-⌥+← — — Send Escape Sequence: b
-⌥+→ — — Send Escape Sequence: f
-## Move cursor to the start/end of the line
-⌘+← — — Send Hex Codes: 0x01
-⌘+→ — — Send Hex Codes: 0x05
-## Delete last/next word
-⌥+Backspace — — Send Hex Codes: 0x17
-⌥+Del — — Send Escape Sequence: d
-## Delete to start of line
-⌘+Backspace — — Send Hex Codes: 0x15
-## selection
-⇧+⌥+← | move start of sel back by word | select to the left by word ⇧+⌥+→ | move end of sel forward by word | select to the right by word
+`⇧+⌥+← | move start of sel back by word | select to the left by word`
+`⇧+⌥+→ | move end of sel forward by word | select to the right by word``

 # todo
 - scheduled tasks.
 Ex: move todo to repo and auto-push https://bitbucket.org/tobbbbe/todo/src